AndersonLaffoon/Dream-Center-of-Jackson/README.md

 ### My Contributions:
 * Created Event Cards
-* Added Sign Up button & Add to Calendar Function
+* Added Sign Up Button & Add to Calendar Function
-* Edited time and dates for Add to Calendar buttons
+* Edited Time and Dates for Add to Calendar Buttons
-* Added Content such as text to Index, About Us, & Help Pages
+* Added Text Content to Index, About Us, & Help Pages
-* Added Staff and Board member names
+* Added Staff and Board Member Names
-* Added Google Map and contact information to Contact page
+* Added Google Map and Contact Information to Contact page
 * Added Accordion in Help Page
-* Added Content to Hero on all pages
+* Added Text Content to Hero on All pages
+* Created Initial Designs
+* Added Functionality to Dropdown Menus in Navbar, Links, & Buttons
+* Added Titles To Gallery Pages
 * Debugged
-* Created Initial Designs
-* Added Functionality to Dropdown Menus in Navbar

 # Anderson Laffoon
 ### My Role
 My role on the team was as the Lead Client Consultant.
-I helped give my team important details and descriptions about the Dream Center that is not easily known to new guests to create an improved user experience.
+My mother, Stephanie Laffon, has worked at the Dream Center for over a decade.
+This has given me firsthand experience and knowledge that was vital for the website's development.
+I helped give my team important details and descriptions about the Dream Center that was not convenient to new guests to create an improved user experience.

 ### My Contributions:
-* Added content to Testimonies and Reviews Page
+* Added Text Content to Testimonies and Reviews Page
 * Added Contact Form
-* Added content to Event Cards
+* Added Content to Event Cards
-* Added images to multiple Gallery Pages
+* Added Images to Multiple Gallery Pages
-* Debugging
-* Added content to About Us Page
+* Added Text Content to About Us Page
-* Added images to Main Page
+* Added Images to Main Page
+* Modeled in Various Images
+* Gatherered Resuources from The Client
+* Debugged